mroughan/SurrealNumbers.jl/README.md

 I know you can do this in other languages, and in some cases also achieve high performance.
 But it's *so* easy in Julia.

-On the other hand, while surreals use sets, and Julia has a Set type, implementation wise, sorted arrays of surreals were a better bet because that exchanges a once off cost when constructing a surreal with a reduced cost for many operations throughout the lifetime of the surreal.
-Also Julia creates a whole suite of array functions automagically when you define scalars so using arrays was a low pain way to get things working.
-Also, although the surreals use sets, i.e., order of the elements is not important, almost all texts do write these sets in order.

 ### An example

 Let's start off with some small examples of using the package.
 After